ordina-jworks/ordina-jworks.github.io/_posts/2020-07-21-Securing-Applications-Azure-AD.md

 }
 ```

-In (1) we setup the OAuthService with the configuration from the previous step.
+1. We setup the OAuthService with the configuration from the previous step.
-This tells it to use the authorization code flow with the correct parameters.
+This tells it to use the authorization code flow + PKCE with the correct parameters.
-In (2) we then tell it to load the discovery document, which is the issuer URI plus a suffix of `.well-known/openid-configuration` and then start the login process.
+2. The discovery document will we loaded, which is the issuer URI plus the `.well-known/openid-configuration` suffix and then start the login process.
-As access token have a short lifespan, we want them to be automatically refreshed in the background (3).
+3. As access tokens have a short lifespan, we want them to be automatically refreshed in the background.

 We can now try out the application and should be redirected to the Microsoft login page.
-After logging in, we can see the heroes are being loaded again.
+After logging in, we can see the 401 is gone, and the heroes are fetched again.

-# The Spring Boot part

-This part is rather easy.
-All we have to do is to create a simple Spring Boot application and set it up as a Resource Server.
-You can do this via the [Spring Boot Starter](https://start.spring.io/) or by adding the following dependencies to your project:
+// TODO Gif here

+## Conclusion

+We discussed which OAuth setup we wanted for our Angular app with Spring Boot backend.
+In Azure AD we then configured a Client/application.
+We then added and configured libraries to end up with a working example where we can log in and obtain access tokens to fetch resources from the protected backend.